Review Summary: First Versa review to NOT mention Paramore… wait… ah, dammit.

 Perceptions, with its powerful sweeping guitars and delightfully energetic drumwork,

 just a little bit more than the band’s turn for the ambient?
-Even the most loyal fans cannot rationalize ‘less Anthony Green, more Bjork/Imogen Heap’ into a good thing.
-While the line between Versa’s post-hardcore roots and its thirst for experimentation has been tread perfectly on past releases, excessive abuse of electronic elements here has produced some troublesome inconsistency.
+If you're buying into this band as a pop-punk vehicle, its tough to rationalize ‘less Anthony Green, more Bjork’ as a good direction.
+While the line between Versa’s post-hardcore roots and its thirst for experimentation has been tread perfectly on past releases, the abuse of electronic elements here is pervasive and makes for some inconsistent results.

 Luckily these moments are the exception on